 Read more: Best Rails to Trails in America for Cycling

-At Dunbar Beach, you can take an architecture stroll past the 1933 Century of Progress Homes.
-Originally exhibited for the 1933 World’s Fair in Chicago, these five homes were purchased by real estate developer Robert Bartlett and brought mostly by barge to its present location on the lakeshore.
+At Dunbar Beach, take an architectural stroll past the 1933 Century of Progress Homes.
+Originally exhibited for the 1933 World’s Fair in Chicago, these five homes were purchased by real estate developer Robert Bartlett and brought mostly by barge to their present location on the lakeshore.
 Bartlett envisioned a planned resort community, called Beverly Shores, complete with a hotel, golf course, and housing developments.

-You won’t lack appealing places to relax on the shoreline, with some 15 miles of beachfront along Lake Michigan.
-Among the park’s nine different beaches, a perennial favorite is West Beach, which is great for swimming if you don’t mind the chilly waters.
+You won’t lack appealing places to relax on the shoreline, with 15 miles of beachfront along Lake Michigan.
+Among the park’s different beaches, a perennial favorite is West Beach, which is great for swimming if you don’t mind the chilly waters.
 It has a lifeguard station in the summer and an enticing expanse of sand for beachcombing and relaxing by the water’s edge.
 It’s also the westernmost of the park’s nine beaches, and right at the base of the popular Dune Succession Trail, making it a great place to cool off after making the trip to the top.

 You’ll find fewer crowds at Kemil Beach, and getting there takes you on one of the park’s most scenic drives, which follows a winding forest-lined road.
-After visiting the sandy shores, you can hike the short (0.7-mile) Dune Ridge Trail, a wooded dune that offers views over the wetlands and forests to the south.
+After visiting the sandy shores, hike the short (0.7-mile) Dune Ridge Trail, a wooded dune that offers views over the wetlands and forests to the south.

 The park is open year-round, with camping available from April through October.
 The big crowds come from June through early September, though mid-week is much quieter.
 Swimming is always a chilly endeavor, though more bearable in July and August.

-The national park is a short hop from Chicago (40 miles northwest) and lies between the once industrial towns of Gary and Michigan City.
+The national park is a short hop from Chicago (40 miles northwest) and lies between the towns of Gary and Michigan City.
 While most visitors come by car, it’s easy to reach the dunes by train.
 From Chicago, the South Shore Line has four stops in the park: Miller, Ogden Dunes, Dune Park, and Beverly Shores.